melvintang/memory-game/README.md

 5. Card Boxes appear.
 6. Shuffle the cards.
 7. Assign the cards to html elements: Add attributes.
 8. Add event listener for each boxes.
 When clicked: for each card: add elements and atrribute class "selected".
 Count the       number of clicks.
 9. After clicking on boxes, check for match: if the number of clicks is even: if the 2 selected cards match, remove classes     'selected' and "unmatched" and remove the cards.
 Then check for a win.
-Else just remove classes"selected".
+Else just remove classes"selected" and remove the     elements.
-10. If there is a win, print'You rock' and pause the time.
+10. If there is a win, print "You rock" and pause the time.

 <h2>Credits</h2>